Limits of Multilayer Diffusion Network Inference in Social Media Research: Testing Setup

-We start by introducing the computational framework we use for testing.
-In general, we use a similar problem formulation and inference method as in \textsc{MMRate} \cite{wang2014mmrate}, but apply a different optimization method in our implementation.
+We start by building an effective and efficient implementation of the inference framework to be tested.
+To the best of our knowledge, \textsc{MMRate} \cite{wang2014mmrate} is the most recognized framework designed for multilayer diffusion network inference from spreading data.
+Therefore, we use for our testing an inference framework that has a similar problem formulation and inference method as in \textsc{MMRate}, but apply a more effective optimization method in our implementation.
+We will demonstrate in \textit{Validation Test} the performance of our implementation over other public implementations of multilayer diffusion network inference, including \textsc{MMRate}, \textsc{MixCascades} \cite{yang2014cluster} and \textsc{FASTEN}\footnote{All these implementations are provided at \url{https://github.com/plliao/FASTEN}.} \cite{liao2016uncovering}.

-\subsection{Problem Formulation}
+\subsubsection{Problem Formulation}

-We formulate here the problem of inferring multilayer diffusion networks from spreading data.
+We formulate the problem of multilayer diffusion network inference as follows.
 Suppose there exists among a set of $N$ nodes (i.e., users) an underlying directed multilayer diffusion network of $K$ layers, $G=\{(V^k, E^k)|k=1\dots K\}$, where $V^k$ is the set of nodes on layer $k$, and $E^k$ is the set of edges on layer $k$.
 We define $\alpha_{ij}^k\in[0,1]$ as the edge weight (or edge transmission rate) from node $i$ to node $j$ on layer $k$.
 Here, we assume $\alpha_{ij}^k$ is defined for all $i$, $j$, and $k$, but a directed edge $(i,j)$ exists in $E^k$ if and only if $\alpha_{ij}^k\neq 0$, and a node $i$ exists in $V^k$ if and only if $i$ is not an isolated node on layer $k$.
 Note here that $\boldsymbol{\alpha}$ stores complete information on edge connectivity, node existence, and the exact edge weights, so the inference of $\boldsymbol{\alpha}$ implicitly includes the inference of $G$.